 Section and he said to me it must be this model, 2CV, it has air cooled 2cylinder engine and 4 speed

 gearbox.
 A 2 cylinder engine was something very new to me.
-I was only familiar at that time withn4 ,
+I was only familiar at that time with 4 ,

 6 , 8 and 12 Cylinder engines and later Audi introduced 5 Cylinder Engines , Mercedes introduced 5

-Cylinder diesel engine and Suzuki introduced 3 Cylinder engines, but till now there is no 10 cylinder
+Cylinder diesel engine and Suzuki introduced 3 Cylinder engine, but till now there is no 10 cylinder

 engine used in the automobiles engines around the world.